-Possible Side Effects (More Common)
+Possible Side Effects

-- Bone marrow depression.
+- Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
 This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

 - Decreased appetite (decreased hunger)

-- Loose bowel movements (diarrhea) that may last for a few days
+- Loose bowel movements (diarrhea)

 - Soreness of the mouth and throat.
 You may have red areas, white patches, or sores that hurt.